 - Techniques – This section explores the characteristics of a good photograph.
 Various techniques like portraiture photography, landscape photography, architectural photography, still life photography, and nature photography, etc. are discussed.

 - Business – This section handles the testing of camera equipment, the home studio.

 But be WARNED – This is an intense course with loads of information, which makes this course great value for money.

-- Prospective students must download and complete the course evaluation form and submit it via couriers to the following address:
+- Prospective students must download and complete the course evaluation form and submit it via in person at the class or via couriers to the following address:

 59 Boerneef Avenue,

 Gauteng (South Africa)

 - Students must know where and how to set the different buttons on their cameras – mainly aperture, shutter speed, ISO speed, white balance, focus sensor selections, to name the most basic buttons/controls.

 - Click on the button to Register for this course: